News

 One notable development was the introduction of the "Good Medical Practice" framework in 2001, which outlined the professional standards expected of doctors in the UK.

-This framework emphasized key principles such as patient-centered care, integrity, and the importance of staying up-to-date with medical knowledge.
+This framework emphasized key principles such as patient-centred care, integrity, and staying up-to-date with medical knowledge.

 Continuing its commitment to ensuring the highest standards of medical education, the GMC implemented the Postgraduate Medical Education and Training Board (PMETB) in 2005.